rsdoiel/antenna/snapshots.md

 ---

-## Anthropic wins on fair use for training its LLMs; loses on building a “central library” of pirated books
+## Anthropic Wins on Fair Use for Training its LLMs; Loses on Building a “Central Library” of Pirated Books

 date: 2025-06-24, from: Authors Union blogs